TextZip/textzip.github.io/_posts/2021-05-04-AVR-Diaries-03-Timers.md

   - timers
 image: /assets/img/PortManipulation/arduino_label.png
 ---
-The ATmega328p has two 8 bit timers and one 16 bit timer, each timer has multiple modes of working.
+The ATmega328p has two 8 bit timers and one 16 bit timer.
+Each timer has multiple modes of working.
 We will be covering all the timers together in the tutorial, one mode at a time.

 ## Timers & Prescalers
-A timer is a specialized type of clock which is used to measure time intervals, it maintains the timing of an operation in sync with a system clock or an external clock.
-The purpose of the prescaler is to allow the timer to be clocked at the rate a user desires.
+A timer is a specialized type of clock used to measure time intervals.
+It maintains the timing of an operation in sync with a system clock or an external clock.
+The purpose of the Prescaler is to allow the timer to be clocked at the rate a user desires.

 ## Normal Mode – Timer 0/2
 The simplest mode to mess around with, the timer starts from **BOTTOM (0x00)** and goes all the way to the **MAX/TOP** **(0xFF)** and overflows back to the **BOTTOM (0x00)**.
 When the timer overflows it maybe programmed to generate an **Timer Overflow Interrupt**.